-The village is surrounded by farm land and there are still some large green spaces along the village's single street which contribute to giving the village its rural and tranquil feel.
+- 47. The village is surrounded by farm land and there are still some large green spaces along the village's single street which contribute to giving the village its rural and tranquil feel. - 48.
 The main part of the village has no street lighting but two street lights were installed in Kingsway at the west end of the village.

-Conservation area
+Conservation area and listed buildings

-In the centre of Preston village is a conservation area.
+- 49. In the centre of Preston village is a conservation area.
 This is the oldest part where the church, letter box, telephone box and village hall can be found.
 The conservation land stretches on the North side of the road from Church Farm to the Old Farmhouse and on the South side of the road from Preston House to Village Farm Cottage.
 This includes a number of listed buildings which are an important part of the village's history.
 The location of the Listed Buildings is shown on the plans of the Village and Parish.
 The strange numbering system of the houses reflects their origins as part of the Abbey Farm Estate.
 Numbers begin at 77 and end at 97.
 The numbers below 77 being in the village of Baunton approximately 4.5 miles away!
-All other houses, apart from Kingsway, have names.
+All other houses, apart from Kingsway, have names. - 50.
+There are 23 listed structures in the Parish, set out in Appendix 1.